-Heat Pumps VS. Air Conditioners: What You Need To KnowNovember 27, 2020
+Heat Pump VS. Air Conditioners: What You Need To KnowNovember 27, 2020

 AC Water Damage?
 What You Need to Know!July 23, 2021

 HVAC systems use a great deal of power when they cycle on and off.
 A telltale sign something is wrong is when the central heating or air conditioning cycles on and off more often.
 Sometimes circuit breakers can trip, fuses can blow, or the HVAC unit will shut down completely.
+You may need to contact your local AC Repair professionals at Rainbow Lakes Heating & Air Conditioning.
 Let’s discuss some of the reasons this happens:

-Most central heating and cooling units are split where part of the unit is inside the home and the other is outside.
+Most central heating and heat pumps are split where part of the unit is inside the home and the other is outside.
 Both units will have wiring coming from the main unit going into the wall and eventually the circuit breaker.
 Frayed or exposed wires need immediate repair in case of an electrical fire.

 Does Your HVAC System Stop Working Intermittently?

 HVAC units are designed with safety features built in that will shut the unit off if it senses danger.
-The outdoor fan make trigger off once it reaches a certain speed, because the electrical current is too high.
+The outdoor fan makes the trigger off once it reaches a certain speed because the electrical current is too high.
 Even though these safety features are well warranted, triggering them isn’t good for the overall health of the ac unit.
-It’s important to have any irregular operations, starts or stops check by a professional.
+It’s important to have any irregular operations, starts, or stops checked by a professional.

 My circuit breakers keep tripping every time my AC unit comes on, what’s going on?